FAQ's

 What does PDF stand for?

 PDF stands for Portable Document Format.
 It is a format that was developed by Adobe.
-Adobe PDF is a universal file format that preserves all the fonts, formatting, graphics, and color of any source document, regardless of the application and platform used to create it.
+PDFs are a universal file format that preserves the fonts (in most cases), formatting, graphics, and color of any source document, regardless of the application and platform used to create it.
 PDF files are compact and can be shared, viewed, navigated, and printed exactly as intended by anyone with free Adobe Acrobat®Reader®software.
 You can convert any document to PDF using Adobe Acrobat software, namely Distiller or Distiller Assistant. (source: Adobe.com).
 If you created your files in an “office program” such as PowerPoint, Microsoft Word, WordPerfect, Microsoft Publisher, etc, saving your file as a PDF will be your best option in trying to get your files over to us for review.
-Please remember, we review your files ABOLUTELYFREE OF CHARGE, so there is no risk or obligation by sending your files to PrintFast!
+Please be aware that PDF files are not bulletproof as text may reflow (on our end) if your file was not created with fonts embedded.

 Will my printed job look exactly like it does on my computer monitor?